Is My Shower Leaking?

 - Noticing damp carpet in the rooms adjacent to the bathroom? ·

-- Has mould been growing on the clothes and shoes that you keep in your wardrobe, or is their mould growing in places on walls and ceilings in your home? ·
+- Has mold been growing on the clothes and shoes that you keep in your wardrobe, or is there mold growing in places on walls and ceilings in your home? ·

 - Is your current shower hard to keep to keep clean?

-- Are the existing seals black and mouldy? ·
+- Are the existing seals black and moldy? ·

-- Are their cracks in your shower tiles or cracks, or holes, in the grout?
+- Are there cracks in your shower tiles or cracks, or holes, in the grout?

-Any one of the points above could indicate that your shower is a leaking shower.
+Anyone of the points above could indicate that your shower is a leaking shower.
 And, as you can see, it is not just a problem in the bathroom!
-A leaking shower can damage your home; your clothes, timbers, walls and paintwork.
+A leaking shower can damage your home; your clothes, timbers, walls, and paintwork.
 If left unattended, a leaking shower can lead to expensive repairs in your home.
-Furthermore, persistent mould and mildew is very unhealthy, as are the strong chemical cleaners and bleaches commonly used to treat mould and clean wet areas.
+Furthermore, persistent mold and mildew are very unhealthy, as are the strong chemical cleaners and bleaches commonly used to treat mold and clean wet areas.